Fruit tree nursery

 Source: Association of Local Varieties of Mallorca.

-Popular name of the variety: From Burnt
+Popular name of the variety: D'en Cremat

 Scientific name: Quercus Ilex L.